Sioger/Docker_lab5_dockerfile/README.md

 If you need to edit any configuration files or make any changes, now is the time.

-Save all changes if files were edited, then run the command to build a new image with Dockerfile named scratch-node-nginx-mix:
+Save all changes if files were edited, then run the command to build a new image with Dockerfile named simple:

 ```cmd
 docker build -t simple .